gpsites/ecosmos.com/articles/copenhagen-interpretation.md

 Why or why not?

-* Objectivist Answers question by Cerman on October 5, 2010
+* Objectivist Answers question by Cherman on October 5, 2010

 ### Answer